mattrasband/buildr/README.md

 If the repositories you are accessing require auth, you should have the SSH keys in the standard spots.

+Agents will not run by default on OSX docker - primarily because of the volume mount restrictions.
+You should be able to edit the allowed volumes, but it wasn't working for me so I just use Vagrant.

 ## Coordinator

 TODO